Edmonton's economic agency could see reduced role, downsizing | CBC News

 Councillor Sarah Hamilton said for as long as she can remember, the business community has been questioning how effectively the EEDC helps the local economy.

-"They were not doing that work in terms of helping local businesses, for instance, connect with resources."
+"They were not doing that work in terms of helping local businesses, for instance, connect with resources," she said.

 Hamilton expects the recommendations will help council to make noticeable changes.